flpm/oak/output/lists/subjects.md

     name: about Historical Novel
     title: 'Theme: Historical Novel'
     subtitle: Novels set in the past, including historical fiction
-    description: 'I have 1 book about Historical Novel in my bookshelf.
+    description: 'I have 1 book about Historical Novel in my personal library.

       ### Titles: